 However, everyone knows that marketing is never that simple.
 Subsequently, omnichannel marketing isn’t quite as simple as the above definition might imply.
-For instance, if you take the definition of the word too literally, you might believe that an omnichannel marketing strategy must include all marketing channels, which isn’t the case.
-In fact, omnichannel experts encourage you to limit your channels to those that your audience interact with most while testing new channels as preferences inevitably change (another thing everyone knows).
+For instance, if you take the definition of the word too literally, you might believe that the strategy must include all marketing channels, which isn’t the case.
+In fact, experts encourage you to limit your channels to those that your audience interact with most while testing new channels as preferences inevitably change (another thing everyone knows).

 Furthermore, it’s not uncommon for marketers to assume that omnichannel is just multichannel with a fancier name.
 They’re not entirely wrong, but they’re not right either (see, not so simple).
 The comparison is much like that of rectangles and squares, which I believe (I was never great at math though) went something along the lines of ‘all squares are rectangles, but not all rectangles are squares.’
 Maybe it was the other way around.
 Regardless, if you apply that logic you see that all omnichannel marketing strategies include a multichannel strategy, but not all multichannel strategies are omnichannel.
 If that doesn’t complicate things, I don’t know what will.

 Ultimately, omnichannel is an evolutionary model of multichannel.
-An omnichannel strategy employs multiple channels, but rather than using them independently of one another, as in a multichannel strategy, it blurs the lines between each channel to create a smooth transition from one channel to another.
+It employs multiple channels, but rather than using them independently of one another, as in a multichannel strategy, it blurs the lines between each channel to create a smooth transition from one channel interaction to another.

 Omnichannel Marketing is . . .